How To Dismiss An Employee Fairly. A Guide For Employers

 If you do not have a disciplinary procedure we can provide this, together with tailored guidance on how to correctly deal with a disciplinary investigation, hearing and any appeal.
 If you would like us to, we can be involved with the disciplinary hearing and personally attending the meeting with you.
 Many of our clients appreciate our step by step guidance and assistance.

-Our employment lawyers can advise you today.
-Free initial advice call
+Our employment lawyers provide specialist advice.
+Free initial call.
+Expert advice

 The Panorama